marchoeppner/eutaxpro/docs/usage.md

 ```
 nextflow run marchoeppner/eutaxpro -profile standard,singularity --input samples.csv --reference_base /path/to/references --run_name pipeline-test
 ```
-where `path_to_references` corresponds to the location in which you have [installed](installation.md) the pipeline references.
+where `path_to_references` corresponds to the location in which you have [installed](installation.md) the pipeline references (this can be omitted to trigger an on-the-fly temporary installation, but is not recommended in production).

 In this example, the pipeline will assume it runs on a single computer with the singularity container engine available.
-Other options to provision software are:
+Available options to provision software are:

+`-profile standard,singularity`

 `-profile standard,docker`